devpro/helm-charts/charts/sidelab/README.md

 ## Running several launcher replicas

-The launcher is stateless — sessions, lab-token replay protection and expiry claims are coordinated through the database, and running lab Pods are reconciled from it on startup — so it scales horizontally once nothing is stored on the Pod itself:
+The launcher is stateless: sessions, lab-token replay protection and expiry claims are coordinated through the database, and running lab Pods are reconciled from it on startup.
+So it scales horizontally once nothing is stored on the Pod itself:

 ```yaml
 replicaCount: 3